 Where is the Map of Hell today?

-The mysterious history of these drawings has given rise to a documentary, “Botticelli Inferno”, released last november.
+The mysterious history of these drawings has given rise to a documentary, “Botticelli Inferno”, released in November 2016.
 For anyone interested, it’s a chance to see some of Botticelli’s work that have been kept locked away for centuries.
 These drawings travelled all over the world and exchanged hands many times.
 But today they are divided between the Vatican Library in Rome, where the Botticelli Map of Hell is kept (and not displayed to the public) and Berlin’s Kupferstichkabinett.

 These drawings have also become protagonists of modern culture, when Dan Brown used the Map of Hell as a plot device in his novel “Inferno”, dramatised in the film by Ron Howard.